-When using the programme or multi-function buttons to switch programmes, each press will move the instrument to the next programme.
-For example, if it was in programme 1 it will switch to programme 2, if it was in programme 2 it will switch to programme 3 etc.
+When using the program or multi-function buttons to switch programs, each press will move the instrument to the next program.
+For example, if it was in program 1 it will switch to program 2, if it was in program 2 it will switch to program 3 etc.

-When you close the battery door and switch the instrument on, it will start in programme 1.
-Press the programme or multi-function buttons if you want to move to a different listening programme.
+When you close the battery door and switch the instrument on, it will start in program 1.
+Press the program or multi-function buttons if you want to move to a different listening program.

-If you have two hearing instruments with the synchronization function enabled, programme changes to one instrument will automatically repeat in the second instrument.
-When a programme change is made in one instrument, you will hear the same amount of confirmation beeps in the second instrument.
+If you have two hearing instruments with the synchronization function enabled, program changes to one instrument will automatically repeat in the second instrument.
+When a program change is made in one instrument, you will hear the same amount of confirmation beeps in the second instrument.